jragins/lessons-learned/what-to-ask-when-hiring-a-developer.md

    where XXX is in [Version control system, unit testing library, Framework]

 4. What are the examples of your open-source works?
+5. What tools do you use to manage tasks?